 - Second, sit down and write or type everything that is on your mind.
 It can be all the things you need to do, something that has been bothering you, or even what you plan to make for dinner that night.

 Do you have a favorite mindfulness activity?
-How has it helped you be more productive?
+How has it helped you be more productive at work?
 Share with us in the comments below!